-1. The Project serves the local community.

-2. The Project is located within a Transit Priority Area (TPA).

-3. The Project is located in a low VMT generating TAZ.
+- 1. The Project serves the local community. - 2.
+The Project is located within a Transit Priority Area (TPA). - 3.
+The Project is located in a low VMT generating TAZ.

 The City's VMT Analysis Guidelines were used in the evaluation of the Project VMT analysis.
 The VMT analysis determined, and the City of Corona's Traffic Engineer confirmed, that the Project would meet Screening Criteria 2 and 3.
 According to the City's guidelines, projects that are located within a TPA and located within a low VMT generating TAZ would not be required to complete a VMT assessment.
-Therefore, the Project's VMT impacts would be less than significant and therefore, no mitigation is warranted.
+Therefore, the Project would result in a less than significant impact on VMT impacts per CEQA Guidelines section 15064.3, subdivision (b).